Archaeoniscus: Discovery

 In 1918, Wilhelm Haack erected a monotypic family Archaeoniscidae and claimed that it is distinct from the suborder Oniscidea based on the large pleotelson, the shapes of antennulae, antennae and uropods.
 In 1992, Robert W. Wieder and Rodney M. Feldmann examined various isopod fossils from Austin Chalk in Texas, United States.
 Of these fossils, Wieder and Feldmann considered some specimens that are only known from posterior exuviae to belong to Archaeoniscus based on the raised axial node on the pleotelson which they claim to be distinct from almost every other known isopod species.
 Although they tentatively referred these specimens under a new species name, A. texanus, they acknowledged that the taxonomic placement of these specimens is difficult; still, they considered this placement prudent enough and better than erecting a new genus name and establishing the taxonomic affinities for the specimens.
 The stratigraphic age of Austin Chalk is during the Late Cretaceous (Coniacian-Santonian), so A. texanus is the youngest known species of this genus.

 In 1998, Feldmann and his colleagues described a new species, A. aranguthyorum, which was discovered from the Tlayúa Formation in Mexico.
 In 2012, Park and his colleagues described a new freshwater-living species, A. coreaensis, which was discovered from the Jinju Formation in South Korea.
 Both species, A. aranguthyorum and A. coreaensis, lived during the Early Cretaceous (Albian).
-In 2014, a new species, A. italiensis, was discovered from Plattenkalk Beds of Monte Fallano, Italy.
+In 2014, a new species, A. italiensis, was discovered from the Monte Fallano Plattenkalk, Italy.
 Within the genus, A. italiensis is the oldest known species that lived during the Middle Jurassic (Bajocian-Bathonian).
 Unnamed Early Cretaceous species have been discovered from the Valanginian-Hauterivian stage rocks in Mexico and from the Albian stage rocks in Egypt.